26 Must-See Historical Landmarks and Monuments In Athens

 Wooden bridge across the pond in National garden of Athens

-If finished visiting museums and natural monuments, the National Garden of Athens might be a great spot to rest and unwind.
-The public park is 38 acres large and includes a small zoo which children love.
+After visiting museums and natural monuments, the National Garden of Athens might be a great spot to rest and unwind.
+The 38-acre public park includes a small zoo that children love.

 If you visit Athens in June, you can have an opportunity to attend the music festival “Athens Gardens Festival.”
 Since entry to the National Garden is free, you can take the kids here without paying a fee.